JSchelldorfer/Intro2R/README.md

 # Introduction to R for Actuaries, Bratislava 2019

 All the material of the training is available here.
+The course is based on various other courses and teaching material.
+More details are given below.

 ### Required Software
 - R (at least 3.4.3 https://cloud.r-project.org/bin/windows/base/ )